-“What would you suggest the sheriff’s office of River Falls do about it?”
+“What would you suggest the sheriff’s office of River Falls do about it, Mr. Kingman?”
 Close the beaches!
 Oh, wrong movie.

 In 1975, director Steven Spielberg single-handedly invented the summer blockbuster with the action adventure film Jaws.
 In the film, a giant man-eating shark menaces a summer resort town.
-The sheriff wants to close the beaches to protect the public but is overruled by the mayor, who wants to keep the town’s tourist revenue rolling in.
+Police Chief Brody (Roy Scheider) wants to close the beaches to protect the public but is overruled by the mayor (Murray Hamilton), who wants to keep the town’s tourist revenue rolling in.

 Kinda like Hudson Hawk.

 Hudson Hawk is a 1991 action comedy film starring Bruce Willis.
-A live action film, it featured set pieces of broad, cartoon-like slapstick accompanied by cartoon sound effects, and occasionally broke off for a musical duet.
-The film was savaged by critics and was a massive box office bomb, the last in a series of flops that spelled the end of TriStar Pictures.
+A live action film, it featured set pieces of broad, cartoon-like slapstick accompanied by cartoon sound effects, and occasionally broke off for a musical number.
+The film was savaged by critics and was a massive box office bomb.

 Dial 1-900-Boring Boyfriend.
 He’d love to talk to you about his uncle from Milwaukee. –Right now.